-There were few things that got me thinking…
+There were a few things that got me thinking…

-Second thing was that few of the places couldn’t produce the photos I would want to post on my Instagram.
-For example, in any other occasion, I could really enjoy museums, but this time it didn’t fit well in the Instagram trip concept.
+The second thing was that few of the places couldn’t produce the photos I would want to post on my Instagram.
+For example, on any other occasion, I could really enjoy museums, but this time it didn’t fit well in the Instagram trip concept.

 It definitely wasn’t all bad as I said before.
 I liked the trip in general.
 Partly, that’s just my personality – being thankful for the opportunities.
 It was their first time organising this type of event.
 So, in my opinion, it’s understandable.